There aren’t many spices quite like ginger. It’s used in cuisine from just about all parts of the world. Ginger’s health benefits are many.

 Everyone is scared of the “C” word.
 Cancer is a terrifying disease.
 The good news that many natural foods seem to have anti-cancer properties.

 Ginger roots contain an oil called as gingerol which has been shown to display antioxidant properties much like that of turmeric.
 It’s no surprise then, that they are also powerful anti-cancer compounds.

-Research shows that cancers which could be treated are colon, ovarian, skin as well as breast cancer.
+Research shows that cancers that could be treated are colon, ovarian, skin as well as breast cancer.
 Some studies have even shown it to be more effective than chemotherapy, though you should never stop treatment unless directed by a health professional.

 Ginger’s health benefits are many.
-Only a few have been discussed in this post, but a quick Google search will give you a wealth of information on healthful properties of this common spice.
+Only a few have been discussed in this post, but a quick Google search will give you a wealth of information on the healthful properties of this common spice.